 The $20 Liberty Head gold coin and its successor, the St. Gaudens, are the largest coins produced (1849-1933) by the U.S. Mint for general coinage.
 Measuring 34 mm in diameter, the coins weigh 33.436 grams each (One ounce contains 31.1 grams), are alloys of 90% gold and 10% copper, and each contains .9675 ounce of gold.
 Twenty-dollar Liberty gold coins have reeded (milled) edges, but the St. Gaudens have lettered edges.

 Buy Liberty Gold Coins at Competitive Prices

-Although CMIGS generally recommends modern gold bullion coins, we offer $20 Liberty Head gold coins at competitive prices because of our 34-years in the gold coin industry has enabled us to make many contacts with $20 Liberty coin sellers. $20 Liberty gold coins are magnificent coins, and when they sell at low premiums they are an excellent way to invest in gold coins.
+Although CMIGS generally recommends modern gold bullion coins, we offer $20 Liberty Head gold coins at competitive prices because of our more than four decades the gold coin industry has enabled us to make many contacts with $20 Liberty coin sellers. $20 Liberty gold coins are magnificent coins, and when they sell at low premiums they are an excellent way to invest in gold coins.

 Investing in $20 Liberty Gold Coins

 If you would like to discuss investing in 20-dollar Liberty gold coins or any aspect of the gold and silver markets, please call.
 We take calls 7:00 a.m. to 5:00 p.m.
 MST, Mondays through Fridays.
 Call toll free 1-800-528-1380.